vamshi0129/Library-Management-System/README.md

 ---
 ## Setup

--place all files in same file names java
+- place all files in same file names java
--Compile all by  javac .*java
+- Compile all by  javac .*java
--Run the UI  java LibraryGUI
+- Run the UI  java LibraryGUI

 ---
 ## Author